DEEPMATTER GROUP PLC

 Determines risk tolerance and ensures the Group maintains appropriate risk management and internal control systems.
 Oversees the implementation and operation of the risk management procedures and internal control infrastructure.

 Monitors and reviews risk management and internal control systems, ensuring adherence to financial reporting standards.
-During the year, the Company's Audit Committee, which comprises of David Cleevely (Chair) and Laurence Ede, has continued to focus on the audit of the financial statements and the effectiveness of the controls throughout the Group
+During the year, the Company's Audit Committee, which comprises of Laurence Ede (Chair) and Bettina Goerner, has continued to focus on the audit of the financial statements and the effectiveness of the controls throughout the Group.

 Implements and manages the risk procedures, policies and controls.
 Supports the development and maintenance of effective compliance and risk management systems.